The following priorities have been taken into consideration while establishing protocols for the fall semester:

 - Students should plan to wear a face covering to class and should maintain physical distance from others.

-- Masks should be worn in the classroom until students take their seats, and should be put on again prior to leaving as they travel through hallways and out of the building.
+- Masks should be worn by students, faculty, and staff, as they travel through hallways and out of the building.

-- Students may choose to remove their masks while seated to fully participate in class unless they are practicing self-seclusion due to close contact with someone who has tested positive for COVID-19.
+- Students must wear their masks while seated to fully participate in class unless they are practicing self-seclusion due to close contact with someone who has tested positive for COVID-19.
 Students practicing self-seclusion should leave their mask on during class.

 In an effort to ensure health and safety best practices in AMU’s dining facilities, the following modifications will be made: